Skip to main content

 AI agents

-When you interact with Vega in a thread, different AI agents may be activated depending on the request.
+When you interact with Vega in a chat thread, different AI agents may be activated depending on the request.

 These agents allow Vega to retrieve and reason across different types of information, including: